trallnag/token2go-server/README.md

 with protected APIs that do not support static secrets or advanced flows like the OAuth 2.0 device code grant.

-For end users, Token2go client libaries (small pieces of code that implement flows on the client-side) are probably more interesting than the Token2go server itself.
+For end users, Token2go client libraries (small pieces of code that implement flows on the client-side) are probably more interesting than the Token2go server itself.